ajfisher/deviceapi-normaliser/README.rst

 You will need to define your own handlers for the methods given above.

-In these mothods simply call the relevant function below and you'll be returned an object as per the spec.
+In these methods simply call the relevant function below and you'll be returned an object as per the spec.

 You will need to call it with the event object passed into the handler.